Black Alumni Student Experience

 The scholarship is also open to all sophomores and juniors (not just Native Americans or Alaska natives) who are interested in conservation and environmental issues.

-Applications are due by March 5, 2020.
+Applications due date is TBD.
 Interested students should set up an appointment with Dr. Matthew Loar, Director of Fellowships, through Handshake.